microsoft/terminal/doc/specs/#1595 - Suggestions UI/Snippets.md

   * `--profile`: save to this profile????
 Not sure if this is actually possible.
     Maybe with the `WT_SESSION_ID` env var to figure out which profile is in use for the pane with that ID
+    * This would probably require per-profile actions, which are woefully unspec'd
 * Longer workflows might be better exposed as notebooks.
 We've already got a mind to support [markdown in a notebook-like experience](https://github.com/microsoft/terminal/issues/16495) in the